 Beaver Hats to Hockey Pads was originally published as an essay for the catalogue accompanying the exhibition I curated about felt for the Textile Museum of Canada in 1999-2000.
-This version has been edited and expanded to form a series of posts that is not so much a chronology as it is a collection of stories using felt objects to illustrate aspects of Canadian history and culture from colonization though popular culture.
+This version has been edited and expanded to form a series of posts that is not so much a chronology as it is a collection of stories using felt objects to illustrate aspects of Canadian history and culture from the fur trade though popular culture.

 Felt is an ancient material, but this is a new-world history that traces the material culture of modern manufactured felt in a North American context.
 It is at once a series of cliches and a story of survival as felt is worn through use, through weather and through time.
+KW

 Follow the series of twelve weekly posts from October through December 2017.